-I was born 20 July, 1963, of parents Earl and Heddy, during a total eclipse of the sun in Shelburne, Nova Scotia.
-We lived in Barrington Passage, Nova Scotia, Canada, until 1974, then moved to Pinehurst, Lunenburg County.
+I was born in 1963, of parents Earl and Heddy, in Shelburne, Nova Scotia during the total eclipse of the sun.
+We lived in Barrington Passage until 1974, then moved to Pinehurst, Lunenburg County.

-I attended New Germany Rural High School from '76 to '78, and hated it, and moved to the newly opened Parkview Education Center.
-I loved it and was there from '79 to '81.
+I loathed New Germany Rural High School from '76 to '78, and was delighted and privileged to move to the newly opened Parkview Education Center outside of Bridgewater.
+I graduated from there in 1981.

 I was there, at Dal's Communications Services, a part of University Computing and Information Services (UCIS) until February 2003 working at the Network Operations Center as NOC Manager.
 Mostly I did administration of various Internet systems and managed a team of clever Internet geeks.

-Precisely a year later, I was the first employee of the Barrington Consulting Group with the auspicious title Senior Technology Consultant and I've been doing big Internet and database projects since.
+Precisely a year later, I was the first employee of the Barrington Consulting Group with the auspicious title Senior Technology Consultant until October 2013, doing big Internet and database projects.

-I'm active in the gay community in Halifax, with Wayves magazine, eleven times yearly, and the Halifax Pride Committee, am one of the contributing editors of the Halifax Rainbow Encyclopedia gay.hfxns.org and on Friday at suppertime I hang out with, and help run solar courses, publications, and events for Solar Nova Scotia.
+I'm active in the gay community in Halifax, with Wayves magazine, eleven times yearly and am one of the editors of the Halifax Rainbow Encyclopedia gay.hfxns.org and on Friday at suppertime I hang out with, and help run solar courses, publications, and events for Solar Nova Scotia.

 You'll see me around town on my motorbike, a fire engine, candy-apple red, '96 Honda Pacific Coast.